FEMR/femr/CONTRIBUTING.md

     git checkout master
     git checkout -b task-[JIRA_ID]-[briefDescriptionOfTask]

+######Example: git checkout -b feature-FEMR832-fixingEverythingEverywhere

 ### -Always sync your fork's (username/femr) master branch with the project's (femr/femr) master branch.
-This ensures your code is always up to date:
+If your working branch begins to deviate too far from master, merging will becoming increasingly difficult.
+This ensures that your work remains in sync with everyone else's work:

-#####1. make sure you have a remote pointing upstream to the main project repository (femr/femr):
+#####1.
+List your current remotes to see if you have one pointing upstream to the main project repository (femr/femr):
     git remote -v

-#####2. if you don't, add one:
+#####2.
+If you do not, add one:
     git remote add upstream https://github.com/femr/femr.git

-#####3. sync:
+#####3.
+Sync your updated local master branch with your fork's master branch:
     git checkout master
     git pull upstream master
     git push origin master

-#####4. if needed, move new code into your issue branch.
-Note that rebasing rewrites history and should be used with caution:
+######If you have committed your work to master, you will run into issues here.
+Move your work to a separate working branch and get a fresh copy of the master branch.

+#####4.
+This step requires [rebasing](https://git-scm.com/docs/git-rebase).
+Sync your working branch with your fork and rebase new code into your working branch:
 	git checkout [issueBranchName]
+    git push origin [issueBranchName]
 	git rebase master

+#####5.
+After confirming your code was properly merged and that the rebase was successful, sync the new branch with your fork:
+    git checkout [issueBranchName]
+    git push -f origin [issueBranchName]

+######Note the '-f' option for push in Step 5.
+This forces a push because the rebase has altered your commit history.
+Anyone else that was using your branch will need to delete it and pull down a fresh copy.

-### -Submit your code for review to be accepted into the main project repository (femr/femr) by sending a pull request:
+### -Submit your code for review to be accepted into the main project repository (femr/femr) by sending a Pull Request from your fork on GitHub:

-#####1. update your branch with the newest code by syncing master and then rebasing your issue branch
+#####1.
+Update your branch with the newest code by syncing master and then rebasing your working branch.
+See Step 4 and Step 5 in the previous section to complete this.

+#####2.
+Initiating a pull request:

+Initiate a pull request from your fork's (username/femr) working branch into the main repository's (femr/femr) master branch.

+#####1.
+If your Pull Request is Accepted
 	git checkout master
 	git pull upstream master

+#####2.
+If your Pull Request requires additional commits you can add them to your branch and push to your fork.
+They will automatically be updated in the Pull Request.
     git checkout [issueBranchName]
-    git rebase master

-#####2. initiate a pull request:

-Initiate a pull request from your fork's (username/femr) issue branch into the main repository's (femr/femr) master branch.
-Information on initating pull requests can be found [here](https://help.github.com/articles/using-pull-requests).

-#####3. if your Pull Request is Accepted
-	git checkout master
-	git pull upstream master
+    ~~~make changes, commit them~~~
+    git push origin [issueBranchName]

-#####4. if your Pull Request is Rejected
+#####3.
+If your Pull Request is Rejected
     git checkout master
     git pull upstream master
     git checkout [issueBranchName]